 Figure 50: Experiment 8.4.
 The 20 locally learned templates sequentially selected by maximizing a truncated log-likelihood score.
 The number of nearest neighbors is 20.
 The 912 images are $84 \times 105$ .
 The number of elements is 40.
-Other parameters are the same as in the previous experiments.
+Other parameters are the same as in Experiment 8.1.

-matching scores where the images and the templates are good matches, in the hope that the selected templates and the images matched to them form the cores of the clusters.
-In this experiment, we let the number of elements be 40, and we set the threshold T = 80.
+templates and the images matched to them form the cores of the clusters.
+In this experiment, we let the number of elements be 40, and we set the threshold T=80.
 Figure (50) shows the first 20 templates sequentially selected by maximizing the truncated log-likelihood score.